ASUCICREPO/CICNewJerseyChat/README.md

-# New Jersey Chat Application Deployment Guide
+# Interactive Chat Application Deployment Guide

-This guide provides instructions for deploying the backend CDK code and the frontend React application for the New Jersey Chat project.
+This guide provides instructions for deploying the backend CDK code and the frontend React application for the Interactive Chat project.

 ## Backend Deployment (CDK)